tdljayden/apkmgr/README.md

 # apkmgr
 apkmgr (abbreviation of APK Manager) plans to be a fully featured cli package manager for Android apps, based on the F-Droid repositories.

 apkmgr consists of two parts: a cli program written in C and an android app written in Java.
-The cli program is accessed through the termux terminal emulator in order to download APKs and open them in the the android app.
+The cli program is accessed through the termux terminal emulator in order to download APKs and open them in the the android app to install them.

 NOTE: apkmgr is currently alpha-quality software and is unreliable, doesn't work, with a lot of features missing.